SpoonLabs/astor/docs/getting-starting.md

 Note that `-location` argument has a absolute path to the project to repair, and -dependency has the absolute path to the libraries or to the folder that contains them.
 However, note that the folders that specify the structure of the project under repair (`-srcjavafolder`, `-srctestfolder`, `-binjavafolder` and `-bintestfolder`) are relative.

+# Notes about running Astor over [Defects4J](https://github.com/rjust/defects4j) bugs.

+Astor needs to be executed over a JVM 8+.
+By default, Astor uses the JVM specified on the `JAVA_HOME` variable to run the test cases for validating candidate patches.
+However, Defects4J subjects needs to be executed using a JMV 7 (according to the official documentation).
+For example, running bug Math-70 from Defects4J on a JVM 8 could produce two failing/errored test cases:

+  	testMath280(org.apache.commons.math.distribution.NormalDistributionTest)
+	testMinpackMeyer(org.apache.commons.math.estimation.MinpackTest)

+The first one (`testMath280`) is the test that expose the bug Math-70.
+It's correct that it fails.
+However, the second one (`testMinpackMeyer`) fails due to the JVM and it must not fail.
+It's a platform-related error.
+As conclusion, using a java VM 8+ could produce that Astor does not find patches for bugs that must be repaired by the tool.

+As solution, Astor provides an argument (`-jvm4testexecution`) to specify the location of the virtual machine that will be used to run the test cases (in the case of trying to repair Defects4J bugsit must be a JVM 7).